The cave similar to the one Art Combe found crookneck watermelon seeds.

 Just How Ancient?

-There is no way to tell how old the watermelon that Art found really is, one can only speculate, but given several factors, including the location and vessel that the seeds were found in, this Ancient watermelon could be several hundred if not a few thousand years old!
+There is no way to tell how old the watermelon that Art found really is.
+One can only speculate, but given several factors, including the location and vessel that the seeds were found in, this Ancient watermelon could be several hundred, if not a few thousand, years old!
 But the story of the Ancient watermelon poses major questions.
-Could it be a true American melon or could this watermelon be evidence of Pre-Columbian transoceanic contact?
-The watermelon is known to be a crop native to Africa, but the vessel in which the seeds were found is signature of the Basket Maker II Ancient Anasazi (1500 BC to AD 50).
-This would not be the first time that food crops have been used as evidence in theories of pre-Columbian contact, the sweet potato has been used to support theories of pre- Columbian contact between Polynesia and the Americas.
+Could it be a true American melon, or could this watermelon be evidence of Pre-Columbian transoceanic contact?
+The watermelon is known to be a crop native to Africa, but the vessel in which the seeds were found is a signature of the Basket Maker II Ancient Anasazi (1500 BC to AD 50).
+This would not be the first time that food crops have been used as evidence in theories of pre-Columbian contact; the sweet potato has been used to support theories of pre- Columbian contact between Polynesia and the Americas.
 In the book World Trade and Biological Exchanges before 1492, J. Sorenson and C. Johannessen scientifically layout evidence of distribution for nearly 100 species of plants, 19 species of micro-predators, 75 other organisms using archaeological, historical and linguistic sources, ancient art, and conventional natural science studies.
 “This distribution could not have been due merely to natural transfer mechanisms, nor can it be explained by early human migrations to the New World via the Bering Strait route.”
 They lay out a case for transoceanic voyages across both major oceans in both directions completed between the seventh millennium BCE and the time of Columbus.

 One of the most important plants to study on this topic is amaranth.
-Native to the New World but also deeply entrenched among remote peoples of Asia, having been grown there since antiquity as well.
+It is native to the New World but also deeply entrenched among remote peoples of Asia, having been grown there since antiquity, as well.
 “In Mesoamerica, the cultivation of a grain amaranth began as early as 4,000 BCE.”
 We at Baker Creek received samples of ancient grasses harvested at Mystery Mountain, Los Lunas, NM, where puzzling ancient Iberian paleo-Hebraic inscriptions, ruins and ancient Semitic symbols for the constellations were found.
 Also found at the site were amazing terraces where ancient non-native grasses or grain were grown.
-There is a heated debate on the authenticity of this site as there is on many of the topics we have addressed here.
+There is a heated debate on the authenticity of this site, as there is on many of the topics we have addressed here.
 Our mission is to be the librarian and tell the story of the seed.